edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-05-27-managing-remote-teams.md

 Managing remote teams requires a different approach than managing employees IRL {: .featured-text }

-Whether you are entering the brave new world of remote work out of choice or necessity, one thing is better: managing remote teams requires a different approach than managing employees in real life.
+Whether you are entering the brave new world of remote work out of choice or necessity, one thing is certain: managing remote teams requires a different approach than managing employees in real life.
 For both long- and short-term scenarios, here are ten tips for managing your remote teams better, more effectively, and more proactively.

 ## 1. Embrace the new normal